 20. Use up wall space

 If there’s spare wall space up high in a closet or above a doorway, figure out a way to use it effectively.
 Similarly, if there is unused low wall space, take advantage of it.

-Whether you use strips of wood, plus glue and paint, make use of your house’s mouldings, or you purchase specially-made stretchy bands that are affixed to the wall, consider solutions that take advantage of your wall space.
+You can use strips of wood, plus glue and paint, or make use of your house’s mouldings.
+Or you can buy ready-made stretchy bands that are fixed to the wall.
+Consider all solutions that take advantage of your wall space.

 Understair storage is such a great space to convert into an area which is usable, for instance, you could create a shoe storage room.

 23. Use up a corner

 A bunch of wood offcuts and some adhesive, and you have a nifty little corner shoe station.